Bahus/easy_cache/README.md

  * `args` – tuple with positional arguments provided to decorated function
  * `kwargs` – dictionary with keyword arguments provided to decorated function
- * `returned_value` – value returned from decorated function, available only when meta object is handled in `tags` or `prefix` constructors.
-Before using this parameter you have to check `has_returned_value` property:
+ * `returned_value` – value returned from decorated function, available only when meta object is handled in `tags` or `prefix` generators.
+You have to check `has_returned_value` property before using this parameter:
  ```python
  def f(meta):
      if meta.has_returned_value: